ReaJason/ReaTool/README.md

 Third, when you change one fix or single change, you should do a commit, don't give a big commit.

-Last, run `python setup.py build` to use pyinstaller to build the app.
+Last, run `python setup.py build_py` to use pyinstaller to build the app.

 Welcome contributions from anyone who is interested in joining this project 🎉.